The Wishart--Rosenzweig--Porter random matrix ensemble: Perturbation theory: Mott's criteria for localization and ergodicity

 with $c_i$ being a Gaussian random variable with zero mean and variance $1$.
 These eigenstates give rise to the so-called \emph{mini-bands} in the local spectrum (see Fig.~\ref{fig:thouless}).
 The Thouless energy thus corresponds to the energy window within which Wigner--Dyson-like spectral correlations (and in particular level repulsion) establish.

 All the moments $I_q$ of the wave-function coefficients (the so-called generalized inverse participation ratios, IPRs) behave as

 which defines the fractal dimensions $D_q$.
-From \cref{eq:eigen-D}, we thus deduce that the $D_q$ are degenerate and equal to $D$ for all positive integer ${q}$ (see Eq.~\eqref{eq:Dfirst} below for a more precise computation).
+The schematic picture presented in Eq.~\eqref{eq:eigen-D} corresponds to a situation in which all fractal dimensions $D_q$ are degenerate and equal to $D$.
+In Sec.~\ref{sec:spectrum} below, we provide a more detailed analysis of the statistics of the eigenstate coefficients, showing that this is only true for positive integer values of $q \ge 1$.
+A more precise expression for the full $q$-dependence of the fractal dimensions is given in Eq.~\eqref{eq:Dfirst} below.
 Hence, similarly to the GRP model, the intermediate phase of the WRP ensemble is fractal but not multifractal~\cite{Kravtsov_2015,khaymovich2021dynamical,kutlin2021emergent} (in which case $D_q$ would actually vary with $q$).
-As discussed above in Sec.~\ref{sec:introduction}, the emergence of such a fractal phase is particularly relevant in many contexts.
+As discussed above in Sec.~\ref{sec:introduction}, the emergence of such fractal phase is particularly relevant in many contexts.

 In summary, the phase diagram of the WRP ensemble is schematically shown in Fig.~\ref{fig:phase-diagram} and contains three phases: fully delocalized for $\gamma < 1$, Anderson localized for $\gamma > 3/2$, and fractal for $1 < \gamma < 3/2$.
 The fractal dimensions (for ${ q} \ge 1$) are given by